 4. The book title, The Girl with the Lower Back Tattoo, plays off the title of the best selling The Girl with the Dragon Tattoo

 5. Schumer’s lower back tattoo, visible from the book’s back cover photo, was an example of Schumer “trying to be hard.”
 But she is more vulnerable than hard in real life.
+She also suffers from lower back pain, and might benefit from trying some cannabis gel.
+We’ve heard it works wonders.

 6. Schumer is an introvert.
 She needs her alone time.
 Visiting the family of a boyfriend, she would happily just stay in his room or take a walk alone.
 Other people sap her of energy.
 She is great when you are in the field of entertainment, where you need to interact with lots of people.
 This was evident, as a fellow INTJ, during the book signing, where Schumer was happier just signing and moving the line along quickly, than having to speak to any of the fans.